 1979 Through acquisition, Shaw's became part of the Extel Group plc by way of its subsidiary, the Burrups Group.

-1988 The St Ives Group acquired the Excel Group and Shaw & Sons was sold to the Gordon Press - a private company.
-During this period, as part of a process of rationalisation, the printing and stationery parts of the business were moved to Gordon Press's premises at Croydon.
+1988 The St Ives Group acquired the Excel Group and Shaw & Sons was sold to The Gordon Press - a private company.
+During this period, as part of a process of rationalisation, the printing and stationery parts of the business were moved to The Gordon Press's premises at Croydon.
 Premises at Crayford in Kent were acquired to accommodate the publishing operation.

 1997 Through a management buy-out, the company changed hands again.

-2001 The Gordon Press was sold and the whole Shaw's operation was moved to offices in Crayford, where it remains today.
+2001 The Gordon Press was sold and the whole Shaw's operation was moved to the offices in Crayford, where it remains today.

 2010 The sale of Shaw's book publishing interests to Sweet & Maxwell, together with the transfer of Forms on Disk to IRIS Software Group, enabled the company to concentrate on its traditional core businesses, namely paper legal and local government forms, specialist stationery and services for these professions, and civic ceremonial products.
 During this period of change, Shaw's strengthened its elections business to become the country's leading supplier of election materials.